ansfl/BeamsNet/README.md

 inertial navigation system aided by a Doppler velocity log (DVL) is used to provide the vehicle’s navigation solution.
 In such fusion, the DVL provides the velocity vector of the AUV, which determines the navigation solution’s accu- racy and helps estimate the navigation states.
-This paper proposes BeamsNet, an end-to-end deep learning framework to regress the estimated DVL velocity vector that improves the accuracy of the velocity vector estimate, and could replace the model-based approach.
+In our paper we proposed BeamsNet, an end-to-end deep learning framework to regress the estimated DVL velocity vector that improves the accuracy of the velocity vector estimate, and could replace the model-based approach.
 Two versions of BeamsNet, differing in their